ponycode/pony-config/README.md

 config.set('verified', true);
 ```
 ---
-# Usage
+# Getting Started
-## Instantiation

 The config module is a singleton.
-Instantiate it with
+Reference it with
 ```javascript
 var config = require('pony-config');
 ```